 These days his regular bands are Men In Blues and the Freelance Band.
 Men In Blues is very spontaneous; led by the amazing Chris Koenen, this band has the ability to put across many different styles convincingly, old style acoustic blues, country music, rock & roll, but also incongruous stuff by including a song by, say, Steely Dan, or jazzrock stuff.
 You never know.
 Freelance Band on the other hand sticks closer to the original arrangements and performs only original songs, mostly written by bandleader Philip Kroonenberg.

 Meeting musical heroes: Garth Hudson

-Another important experience was Harm's trip to Woodstock NY to meet some of his musical heroes, including Garth and Maud Hudson, John Simon, Levon Helm and Jim Weider.
+Another important experience was a 2004 trip to Woodstock NY to meet a few musical heroes, including Garth and Maud Hudson, John Simon, Levon Helm and Jim Weider.
 John and Garth especially were generous with their time, sharing fantastic stories about many of the musical milestones that had such an important influence on Harm's musical development.
-The first night after Harm's arrival in Woodstock, Garth showed up late at night at the hotel, jumping down the hallway to deliver a couple of bags filled with candy - it was Easter weekend!
+Shortly after arriving in Woodstock, Garth showed up late at night at the hotel, jumping down the hallway to deliver a couple of bags filled with candy - it was Easter weekend!

 John Simon sharing memories of many fantastic recording sessions with The Band and other artists, perorming new and old songs at a private concert in his living room, offering some very tasty homemade soup, and then asking for help with moving a couple of rocks in his garden.
 Then there was the Midnight Ramble at Levon Helm's barn, and a visit to Rick Danko's grave, and Big Pink, and the Bearsville Studios.
 An experience that taught Harm many important lessons: